Understanding Form DD-214

 11. Condition of Discharge

 DD-214s verify the condition of discharge, also known as the characterization of service.
-There are six different types of discharge conditions, and they may affect your ability to receive certain veterans’ benefits.
+There are six different types of discharge conditions, each of which affects your ability to receive certain veterans’ benefits.

 FAQs About Form DD-214